abrahamalex13/website-aa-analytics/content/authors/admin/_index.md

 I'm committed to answering business questions with data.

 As a data analyst in the private sector,
-I've coded backtests of competing home price prediction models.
+I've coded backtests of loan repayment and home price prediction models.
 I've also built new automated workflows to monitor production model accuracy.